changxin-ge/agent-in-a-day-with-watsonx-orchestrate/lab/README.md

 - Original Document
 - Modified Document

-Your task is to perform a line-by-line comparison to identify all changes made in the Modified Document compared to the Original Document.
+Your task is to perform a comparison to identify all changes made in the Modified Document compared to the Original Document.

 Requirements for your output:

 Clearly highlight differences, including additions, deletions, and modifications of any sections.

-Output format: The output should be well structured in the below format:
+Output format: The output should be well structured in the format below:

 1. (Title of the difference)
     - Specify the section under which there is a difference